Use time series feature tables with point-in-time support

 • Point-in-time lookup functionality is sometimes referred to as “time travel”.
 The point-in-time functionality in Databricks Feature Store is not related to Delta Lake time travel.

-• To use point-in-time functionality, you must specify time-related keys using the timestamp_keys argument.
+• To use point-in-time functionality, you must specify time-related keys using the timeseries_columns argument (for Feature Engineering in Unity Catalog) or the timestamp_keys argument (for Workspace Feature Store).
 This indicates that feature table rows should be joined by matching the most recent value for a particular primary key that is not later than the value of the timestamps_keys column, instead of joining based on an exact time match.
-If you designate a timestamp column as a primary key column, feature store does not apply point-in-time logic to the timestamp column during joins.
+If you only designate a timeseries column as a primary key column, feature store does not apply point-in-time logic to the timeseries column during joins.
 Instead, it matches only rows with an exact time match instead of matching all rows prior to the timestamp.

 How time series feature tables work